winterpetrichor/SSSSS/README.md

 5) Your seed phrase will be displayed in a message box

 ## Potential future updates

+\* Include the option to inconspicuously append the secrets onto files, such as jpegs, mp3s, etc. without rendering them unreadable
-\* Include optional TOTP
+\* Optional TOTP
-\* Include optional hardware key support
 \* Optional asymmetric encryption
-\* Include the option to inconspicuously append the secrets onto files, such as jpegs, mp3s, etc. without rendering them unreadable
+\* Optional hardware key support
+*These are listed in the order I intend to tackle them, at the time of writing.
+If you feel strongly about any one of these, or any other feature for that matter, please feel free to contact me.*

 ## Execution